-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the strange sentences and the funny mistakes that could gave been generated during the process.
-If you can read French, the original and correct text:
+Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
+My apologies for any strange sentences and funny mistakes that may have been generated during the process.
+If you are reading French, click on the French flag below to access the original and correct text:

-Tourist or traveler?
+Tourist or traveller?

 Of course, there are many different ways to travel.
-But whether it's an all-inclusive "package", "dry flight", "adventure" tour or "fair" stay, let's keep in mind that we Westerners, who travel for our pleasure, are necessarily tourists.
-"There is sometimes of travel in our tourism and always tourism in our travels », recalls Rodolphe Christin.
-Not false !
+But whether it's an all-inclusive package, a dry flight, an "adventure" tour or a "fair trade" trip, let's keep in mind that we Westerners, who travel for pleasure, are necessarily tourists.
+"There are sometimes of travel in our tourism and always of tourism in our travels"recalls Rodolphe Christin.
+True enough!

-- To travel is to obey a nomadic impulse, a little libertarian, that drives us to adventure, discovery, knowledge.
-But our leisure society has made travel a consumer product.
-We are sold on a catalog of sun or snow, entertainment or exoticism.
-Destination often matters less than price, comfort, service, decor.
-The tourist service has replaced the spirit of the trip.
+- To travel is to obey a nomadic impulse, a bit libertarian, which pushes us to adventure, to discovery, to knowledge.
+But our leisure society has turned travel into a consumer product.
+We are sold a catalog of sun or snow, entertainment or exoticism.
+The destination is often less important than the price, the comfort, the service, the décor.
+The tourist service has replaced the spirit of travel.

-- The tourist industry tends to erase exoticism, as a culture and aesthetic shock, even existential.
-Transportation is organized, sites are developed, standardized hotels.
-Even for independent travelers, it is difficult to get off the marked trails.
+- The tourist industry tends to erase exoticism, as a cultural and aesthetic shock, even existential.
+Transportation is organized, sites are developed, hotels are standardized.
+Even for independent travelers, it is difficult to leave the marked paths.

 - No, but maybe we should travel differently.
 Give priority to the destination.
 Leave less often, longer, less far away.
 Some blame themselves by turning to "fair" or "sustainable" tourism.
 I do not doubt their sincerity.
 But it remains a tourist product.

 Praise of slowness

 The sociologist concludes his book with an eulogy of slowness: he suggests that we leave as few traces as possible around us on our travels.
 And also to "make the effort to take a step aside".